 8 – Volare (Nel Blu Dipinto Di Blu) de Domenico Modugno, A Classic Italian song

 Here, it is a song full of emotion that Italian music and heritage delivers to us.
-Translated as "Flying" in French, this title became a monument from its first performance at the 1958 Eurovision Song Contest, when it ranked third.
+Translated as "Flying", this title became a monument from its first performance at the 1958 Eurovision Song Contest, when it ranked third.
 This version of Domenico Modugno has also been awarded a number of world prizes.

 9 – Cosa della vita, d’Eros Ramazzotti et Tina Turner, An Explosive Duo

 This song, dated 1993, is also a duet created in 1997 between two musical monuments in the world: Tina Turner and Eros Ramazzotti.
 Many claim and affirm that he is the best Italian singer of his generation, and this hit cannot prove the contrary.
 Because who of us has never heard or even hummed the lyrics of this hit?
 Not many people it seems to me!